The Best Cinemas in Melbourne to See the Latest Films in Style

 Whether it's a dazzling art deco building or a breezy rooftop, these are the best cinemas in Melbourne.

 From rooftops to carparks and cosy local haunts, skip the multiplex and make your way to one of Melbourne’s best cinemas to catch the latest flicks.
-Whether you want to book a dinner at a CBD restaurant or drive straight there, there’s a cinema waiting for you to cosy up into its seats.
+Turn it into a date night and book a dinner beforehand at a CBD restaurant, or get into your comfies and drive to the theatre closest to you—either way, those plush seats are luring you in for a thrilling night ahead.

 Palace Penny Lane Cinemas

 Nestled within the vibrant Penny Lane development on Puckle Street in Moonee Ponds, Palace Penny Lane Cinema has quickly risen in the ranks as one of the best cinemas in Melbourne.
-Having only just opened in December 2023, it’s stolen the scene (and winning Oscars) not just for its groundbreaking cinematic experience unlike any other in the area, but its enchanting rooftop cinema!
-Boasting 11 traditional screens alongside this sky-high showing, it’s a new-concept entertainment hub that’s must-visit destination for residents and film buffs alike.
+Having only opened in December 2023, it’s stolen the scene not just for its groundbreaking cinematic experience unlike any other in the area, but its enchanting rooftop cinema!
+Boasting 11 traditional screens alongside this sky-high showing fit with an accompanying rooftop bar, it’s a new-concept entertainment hub that’s a must-visit destination for residents and film buffs alike.

 17 Puckle Street, Moonee Ponds